matn7/CS-Notes/src/main/java/java/Java11.md

 }
 ```

-- The 1st constructor calls the 2nd, the 2nd constructor cals the 3rd constructor, and 3rd constructor initializes
+- The 1st constructor calls the 2nd, the 2nd constructor calls the 3rd constructor, and 3rd constructor initializes
 the instance variables.
 - **The 3rd constructor does all the work.**
 - No matter what constructor we call, the variables will always be initialized in 3rd constructor.
 - This is known as **constructor chaining**, the last constructor has the "responsibility" to initialize the variables.

-**super() call example**
+**super() call example.**

 ```java
 class Shape {